CloudI/website/index.rst

 Welcome to the CloudI Tutorial
 ==============================

 ..
-Contributed by Bruce Kissinger - Impact Software LLC., 2014
+Initial version contributed by Bruce Kissinger - Impact Software LLC., 2014

 Contents: